evanwill/get-git-b/content/0-why.md

 This allows Git to efficiently branch, compare, and merge different sets of changes together, enabling people to work in parallel and sync their files.

-{% include gallery-figure.html img="branch-merge.png" alt="arrows depict branch and merge of document versions" caption="Adapted from: Software Carpentry, <a href='http://swcarpentry.github.io/git-novice/01-basics/' target='_blank' rel='noopener'>Version Control with Git</a>" width="100%" %}
+{% include gallery-figure.html img="branch-merge.png" alt="arrows depict branch and merge of document versions" caption="Adapted from: Software Carpentry, <a href='http://swcarpentry.github.io/git-novice/01-basics/' >Version Control with Git</a>" width="100%" %}

 When committing to a repository Git only adds data, it never deletes information.
 This makes almost everything undoable.